codybenlewis/quick-draw-for-processing/README.md

 >
 >Some folders like examples or src might be missing.
 After a library has been successfully installed, **restart Processing application**.

-Please read the [the full documentation](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library) on how to install a contributed library for additional information and troubleshooting tips.
+Please read the [the full documentation](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library) on how to install a contributed Library for additional information and troubleshooting tips.

 ## Using the Library